| PDF: Click

 Peace movements of the world:

-Mary Ellen McNish, American Friends Service Committee, USA
+Mary Ellen McNish, American Friends Service Committee,

 Pierre Villard, French Peace Movement